pic

 543.889 ns (0 allocations: 0 bytes)

-We can also incorporate more than one reduction operation per iteration, as demonstrated below.
+It's possible to incorporate more than one reduction operation per iteration, as demonstrated below.

 x = rand(250)